The term ‘short breaks’ (also known as respite) is used to describe the time off that family carers and people with a learning disability can get.

 - Education support, including nurseries, schools and colleges.

-- Health support, including therapies available to a child or young person.
+- Health support, including therapies available to children or young people.

 - Social care support, including short breaks.